GeorgeBelanger/PairBNB/README.txt

-Notes for my ruby on rails PairBNB

-create the hamburger menu

-put create listing in the menu and have it become a lightbox with escape working

-put login in the menu

-steal the edit profile page from healfly

-have the listings paginate 2 at a time

 Monday 11/26/18

 The order that the javascripts are loading is causing an issue: one is that the routes get messed up if they don't load correctly and when you click the menu it brings you to your current address with #menu on the end and doesn't display the menu.